Earth Day Weekend

 April 17 - 19, 2026

-The Breitenbush Alliance Earth Day Event, hosted by Friends of Breitenbush Cascades and Breitenbush Hot Springs and Retreat Center is a multi-day experience designed to unite people in service, education, and celebration of the natural world.
+The Breitenbush Alliance Earth Day Event, hosted by Breitenbush Hot Springs Retreat & Conference Center, Breitenbush Cabin Owners Association, and two all-volunteer federal nonprofits, Breitenbush Fire Department, and Friends of the Breitenbush Cascades, is a multi-day experience designed to unite people in service, education, and celebration of the natural world.
 This gathering represents the next phase of landscape restoration on public lands impacted by the 2020 Oregon wildfires, bringing communities together to actively support long-term ecological recovery in the Breitenbush region.

 Set among the springs and forests of Breitenbush, participants are invited to stay on-site in simple, nature-immersed lodging and enjoy nourishing vegetarian meals prepared by the Breitenbush kitchen.
 Throughout the weekend, attendees have access to the hot springs, and sauna, labyrinth, and quiet spaces for reflection, as well as opportunities for stargazing and rest beneath the night sky.